ibexa/documentation-developer/docs/getting_started/install_ez_platform.md

 `DATABASE_URL=postgresql://user:password@host:port/database_name`.

+!!! tip "Encoding database password"

+    The password entered in `DATABASE_URL` must either be URL encoded, or not contain any special characters that would require URL encoding.

+    For more information, see [Encoding database password](troubleshooting.md#encoding-database-password).

 Choose a [secret]([[= symfony_doc =]]/reference/configuration/framework.html#secret)
 and provide it in the `APP_SECRET` parameter in `.env`.
 It should be a random string, made up of at least 32 characters, numbers, and symbols.